 There are also cacti in circulation which strongly resemble San Pedro but don’t contain any hallucinatory substances.
 The cacti are mostly harmless but all they are is a nice decoration for the house.

 Cultivating these cacti yourself is pretty easy and great fun.
 Cactus cultivation is a world to itself.
 You’ll discover that you can have magnificent plants which need hardly any looking after and that there are bizarre forms of growth known as crests.

 Crest (or cristation)

 A San Pedro or Peyote with a cristate form is truly a collector’s item.
 The fascinating forms which the cactus can take on make you want to keep looking at it.
 Have a look at the following photographs and see if you’re tempted.

 It's difficult to say how you can cultivate this form.
 Some people claim that it’s genetically determined while others maintain that external factors are responsible for giving cacti crest shapes.
 A cactus seed in your order might just grow into this kind of magnificent form.

 Would you like to know more about cultivating mescaline cacti?
-Then take a look at our Do you want more information about mescaline cacti?
-Check out our other blogs about them:.
+Then take a look at our category for San Pedro and Peyote seeds.
+Do you want more information about mescaline cacti?
+Check out our other blogs about them: